High-Risk, High-Reward Research Program

 NIH Director's Early Independence Award

-• Must receive doctoral degree or complete medical residency between June 1, 2016 and September 30, 2018
+- Must complete doctoral degree or medical residency between June 1, 2016 and September 30, 2018

 The NIH Director’s Early Independence Award (DP5 mechanism), established in 2010, accelerates the entry of exceptional junior investigators (within 15 months after or 12 months before receiving their terminal research degree or completing medical residency) into positions of independent research by omitting the traditional post-doctoral training period.
 The review places a strong emphasis on the qualities of the investigator and the environment provided by the host institution.